21st Century Fox's James Murdoch slams Trump: 'There are no good Nazis'

 Related: After Trump's Charlottesville remarks, Fox News focuses on the left and the media

-Murdoch concluded the letter saying that he and his wife Kathryn would donate $1 million to the ADL, and encouraged his friends to donate as well.
+Murdoch concludes the letter saying that he and his wife Kathryn would donate $1 million to the ADL, and encouraging his friends to donate as well.

 "We hardly ever talk about our charitable giving, but in this case I wanted to tell you and encourage you to be generous too."